 Though I don’t advocate a certain diet, I learn from other people’s transformations.
 If they have adopted specific measures and get results (not simply in terms of weight loss but better overall health, fitness, and endurance), then I am likely to try their recommendations.

-There are key elements in transforming any aspect of your life, including one’s diet:
+There are key elements in transforming any aspect of your life.